sdqali/site/content/blog/2025-11-30-configuring-wezterm-on-my-linux-macbook-air.markdown

 ---
 title: Configuring WezTerm on my Linux MacBook Air
 date: 2025-11-30T15:08:03-08:00
-draft: true
 tags:
   - macbook
   - wezterm
   - xremap
 ---
 After setting up Linux on the [MacBook Air](/blog/2025/11/27/keeping-a-mid-2011-macbook-air-running-with-linux/) as we discussed in the last blog post, the next item to sort out was making sure that the keyboard shortcuts that I have always used continue to work.
 Since the macOS key bindings I set up using `gnome-macos-remap-wayland` had special configurations in place to handle `Ctrl+` shortcuts in Gnome Terminal [^1], that is where I started.
-It became apparent that configuring it to handle all the shortcuts is too painful and I decided to switch to WezTerm [^2] instead.
+It became apparent that configuring Gnome Terminal to handle all the shortcuts is too painful and I decided to switch to WezTerm [^2] instead.

 ## Configuring xremap for WezTerm